dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

+Create new `AdminController` by running the following command `php bin/console make:controller`

+When it asks for `The class name of the controller to create`, type in: `AdminController`.

+Once the command has finished running, you'll find a new file in `src/Controller` called `AdminController.php`.

-Back in your new AdminController (`src/Controller/AdminController.php`), we need to make use the entity manager and the repositories for the entities in order to retrieve database data.
-At the top of this class, inject these services:
+Open your new AdminController (`src/Controller/AdminController.php`), we need to make use the entity manager and the repositories for the entities in order to retrieve database data.
+At the top of this class, inject these services in the construct:

 ```php
 /** @var EntityManagerInterface */